You want your dog to celebrate Halloween but he hates costumes.

 If you love Halloween, you probably want to dress up your dog a bit.
 But many pups can’t stand the feeling of being restricted in clothing.
 Some try to rip it off, while others just pretend like they can’t walk in it.

 If your canine makes a fuss about clothing, you can still dress him up!
 There are a variety of options you can choose that are low maintenance and that won’t piss off your dog.
+They typically involve less fabric, less pieces and more freedom to run, play and beg for treats.

 Let’s take a look.